dotnet/runtime/docs/design/coreclr/jit/lsra-detail.md

 but all the extra branches currently inserted for resolution.
 It remains to be seen whether this would outweigh the impact of cases where more resolution moves would be required.

-I have an old experimental branch where I started working on this: https://github.com/CarolEidt/coreclr/tree/NoEdgeSplitting (not yet ported to the runtime repo).
+I have an old experimental branch where I started working on this: https://github.com/CarolEidt/runtime/tree/NoEdgeSplitting.
+It was ported to the runtime repo, but not validated in any significant way.

 ### Enable EHWriteThru by default